Import API

 AttributeTypeRequiredDescription

-personal_access_tokenstringyesBitbucket Server personal access token/password
+personal_access_tokenstringYesBitbucket Server personal access token or password.

-target_namespacestringnoNamespace to import repository into.
-Supports subgroups like /namespace/subgroup
+target_namespacestringNoNamespace to import repository into.
+Supports subgroups like /namespace/subgroup.

-timeout_strategystringnoStrategy for handling import timeouts.
+timeout_strategystringNoStrategy for handling import timeouts.
 Valid values are optimistic (continue to next stage of import) or pessimistic (fail immediately).
 Defaults to pessimistic.
 Introduced in GitLab 16.5.

 curl --request POST \